lukewduncan/nodejs-task/README.md

 ## Final Note

 The details of this challenge are left purposely vague so that we can see how you might approach these problems with minimal guidance.
 Whatever solutions you choose to implement, please write product ready code that is documented heavily.
 Please include a README that can we can use to run your project locally.
+The more we know about why you made your decisions, the better.